Beginning Sign Training

 This article by Paul Klein captures the essence of living with and training a deaf dog.
 Paul is right on [...]

-From Christina: I have been sending out the following information in emails and private messages to new deaf dog families [...]
+From Christina: I have been sending out the following information in emails and private messages to new deaf dog [...]

 I get so many emails each week asking me about training deaf dogs with vibrating collars that I thought [...]